neo4j-php/neo4j-php-client/README.md

 ## Concepts

-The client is based on the driver api found [here](https://neo4j.com/docs/driver-manual/current/).
+The driver API described [here](https://neo4j.com/docs/driver-manual/current/) is the main target of the driver.
 Because of this, the client is nothing more than a driver manager.
 The driver creates sessions.
 A session runs queries through a transaction.

-Because of this behavior you can access each concept starting from the client like this:
+Because of this behaviour, you can access each concept starting from the client like this:

 ```php
 use Laudis\Neo4j\ClientBuilder;